-Profile information about the organization is used to display a custom page others can visit to discover how they can get involved with your organization.
+Public profile information about the organization is used to display a custom page others can visit to discover how they can get involved with your organization.
+In addition to the information provided on your organization’s Public Settings page, some information in the General and Membership Information sections of student organization recognition Profile pages may also be displayed publicly.

 Several options let you design and effectively promote your organization.